pedrolucasfv/rest-countries-api/README.md

 ### Notion
-I have decided to create a "notion" for each project I do, in order to have a record.
+I have decided to create a "notion" for each project I do, in order to have a record and details of projects.

 Notion Rest Countries API: https://pedrolucasfv.notion.site/REST-COUNTRIES-API-6305992152264f339868919a61da23e2